How defibrillators work explained simply

 Biphasic defibrillator

-Let us now learn about how the modern biphasic defibrillator works.
-The charging system of the biphasic defibrillator is very similar to the monophasic defibrillator, so I wont repeat how it works here.
+The charging system of the biphasic defibrillator is very similar to the monophasic defibrillator, so I won’t repeat how it works here.

 We are now ready to learn how the biphasic waveform is created in modern defibrillators.
 In the image below, I have enlarged the biphasic waveform.
-To simply my explanations to you, I have divided it into four parts and, as shown below, have given each part of the waveform a name.
+To simplify my explanations to you, I have divided it into four parts and, as shown below, have given each part of the waveform a name.
 The waveform may look complicated to some of you, but please do not worry.
 Once you understand it, you will be able to draw it easily.
 In the next sections, I will explain to you how each segment of the waveform is created by the defibrillator.

-Forward current part of biphasic waveform
+Forward current part of the biphasic waveform

 “Reverse current”

-In the diagram below, I have named the end of the reverse current as “reverse current natural end”.
+In the diagram below, I have named the end of the reverse current as the “reverse current natural end”.
 What I mean is, this is how the waveform would look like if we let the capacitor completely discharge into the heart, without us doing anything more to the switches.
 In this situation, as demonstrated below, the waveform shows that the reverse current gradually decreases and eventually becomes zero.
 As I will explain later, in real life, we manipulate the switches and prevent the reverse current from ending in a “natural” way.

 “Truncation”